georgejkaye/georgejkaye.github.io/pages/adventures-in-academia.md

 permalink: /adventures-in-academia
 ---

-This page details the reading order for stories told within the wider Adventures in Academia universe.
+This page serves as a homepage for stories told within the wider Adventures in Academia universe.

 ## Reading order